 _DSM invocation requires more overhead to execute AML bytecode in the ACPI interpreter.

 On the other hand, there is a significant install base in the industry that relies on _DSM mechanisms as an abstraction to invoke platform firmware services from OS drivers.
 To maintain compatibility with the installed base until they are deprecated, the _DSM invocation path provides a mechanism to invoke PRM handlers from ASL context.
-In addition, certain hardware events can generate a SCI which will enter ACPI context via a _Lxx method, from which PRM handlers can be invoked.
+In addition, certain hardware events can generate an interrupt to the Host OS which will enter ACPI context via a _Lxx method, from which PRM handlers can be invoked.

 Invocation Mechanism - Overview